daodiseoanchor/anchor-docs/smart-contracts/anchor-token/collector.md

 ### `Sweep`

-Can be issued by anyone to swap `denom` Terra stablecoins in the Collector contract to ANC tokens.
+Can be issued by anyone to swap `denom` Daodiseo stablecoins in the Collector contract to ANC tokens.
 Afterwards, distributes `reward_factor` portion of swapped ANC tokens to ANC stakers.
 Can be issued by anyone.

 {% tabs %}
 {% tab title="Rust" %}